tokoalanshor2020-source/Al-Anshor-Generator/README.md

 ```
 Open your web browser and go to **http://localhost:5173/**.

-### Step 5: Configure API Keys
+### Step 5: Configure API Key
-The first time you run the app, you will be prompted to add your Google AI API Keys.
+The first time you run the app, you will be prompted to enter your Google AI API Key.
-1. Click the **Settings** button (cog icon) in the header.
+1. A modal will appear asking for your key.
+Paste your Google AI API Key into the input field.
-2. Add your keys for both **"Story"** and **"Video & Thumbnail"** functionalities.
+2. Click "Validate & Save Key".
+The application will verify the key.
-3. The app is now ready to use!
+3. Once validated, the key is saved in your browser's local storage, and you won't need to enter it again.
+The app is now ready to use!

 ---